YOUR FRIENDS' ACTIVITY

 Atletico-Athletic: An occasion to savour

 At Real Madrid, they're still coming down from the high of winning a 32nd league title last week.
-At Barcelona, they're on a comedown following Pep Guardiola's emotional farewell at Camp Nou, though Lionel Messi's 47th, 48th, 49th and 50th league goals of the season against neighbours Espanyol (who have again faded badly after Christmas) cheered them up.
+At Barcelona, they're on a comedown following Pep Guardiola's emotional farewell at Camp Nou, though Lionel Messi's 45th, 46th, 47th and 48th league goals of the season against neighbours Espanyol (who have again faded badly after Christmas) cheered them up.

 Talk of Barça signing Gareth Bale, Thiago Silva and Rob van Persie this summer are aimed at lifting morale further, but of more immediate concern is the present.
-The goals pushed Messi five clear of Ronaldo in the race for the Pichichi with a game to go.
+The goals pushed Messi two clear of Ronaldo in the race for the Pichichi with a game to go.
 Both players have shattered scoring records again this season.

 At Valencia, they're talking about former player Mauricio Pellegrino taking charge in the summer as Unai Emery leaves after four years.
 After Pellegrino's career finished at Liverpool, the former central defender, 40, was an assistant to Rafa Benitez at Anfield and Internazionale.
 He'll find the likelihood of repeating the title successes he enjoyed at the Mestalla in 2002 and 2004 limited by the crushing financial dominance of the big two.
 The rich have got richer, the poor poorer in Spain's anything-but-egalitarian financial model.